-Adult flies (both male and females flies) usually:
+Characteristics of adult flies (both male and female):

-- are most active from October to May (some activity will occur in warmer periods during the winter months)
+- Sting fruit and vegetables from October to May (some activity will occur in warmer periods during the winter months).

-- are most active from dawn to the first few hours of the day
+- Most active from dawn to the first few hours of the day.

-- are strong fliers and can travel some distance
+- Strong fliers and can travel some distance.

-- reabsorb egg during extended periods of cold weather
+- Reabsorb eggs during extended periods of cold weather.